 Create a divergent opinions discussion

-I think we now reach the heart of this exciting topic of an innovative team.
+I think we have now reached the heart of this exciting topic of an innovative team.

 Why is this important?